Tallguy297/SimpleHTTPServerWithUpload/README.md

 I have added icons for directory and videos.
 Pictures (BMP, GIF, JPG, PNG) will display thumbnails.
+Directory listing is in a table format with file sizes.

 This script also supports IP Address & Port binding.